EU budget talks dim after gesture to French, Poles

 British and German officials said that made a budget deal this week more remote.

 France and Poland respectively are the top recipients of EU Common Agricultural Policy (CAP) subsidies and regional aid money, known in EU jargon as cohesion funds.
-Jointly, the two spending programmes consume more than two-thirds of the bloc's annual 130 billion euro outlay.
+Jointly, the two spending programs consume more than two-thirds of the bloc's annual 130 billion euro ($167.50 billion) outlay.

 Van Rompuy's latest proposal made no further reduction in the overall budget size, according to a document seen by Reuters.